sanjoy/playingwithpointers.com/_blog/auto-clustering-resource-vars.markdown

 Assign(v1, r0)
 ```

-We first transform this to:
+We will effectively transform this to:

 ```
 // Initial reads: